clicon/clixon-docs/paths.rst

    /moda:x/modx:y/z=w

-where, as above, `x` belong to "urn:example:default" and `y`, and `z` belong to "urn:example:example".
+where, as above, `x` belongs to "urn:example:default" and `y`, and `z` belong to "urn:example:example".